Can I purchase ORBIS Ring-Drive technology for my car or truck?

 - Deliver a torque-multiplying effect that reduces the force required of an electric motor to overcome inertia

 - Reduce unsprung weight

 - Reduce the moment of inertia

-Why is ORBIS in the unique position of developing this intellectual property when tens of thousands of engineers and designers work with wheels?
+How is ORBIS in the unique position of developing this intellectual property, when tens of thousands of engineers and designers work with wheels?

-Although hubless designs have been built in the past, they were created for show, not efficiency.
-With a background in the electric vehicle industry, ORBIS’ founders identified the problems with conventional designs (e.g. standard roller bearings) and eliminated mass and resistance flaws.
+Past hubless designs have been created for show, not efficiency.
+With a background in the electric vehicle industry, ORBIS founders identified the problems with conventional designs (e.g. standard roller bearings) and eliminated mass and resistance flaws.